Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 == Future work
 This project reveals several compelling directions for future work.
 The first direction is a more concrete analysis of the importance of highly expressive @gnn:pl for layout in genome assembly.
-Even though higher expressivity architectures like k-@gnn:pl are impractical for general use, observing their performance on this task would provide an objective baseline for the comparing the use of more computationally efficient, expressive @gnn architectures, and reveal the extent to which expressiveness is critical for this task.
+Even though higher expressivity architectures like $k$-@gnn:pl are impractical for general use, observing their performance on this task would provide an objective baseline for the comparing the use of more computationally efficient, expressive @gnn architectures, and reveal the extent to which expressiveness is critical for this task.

 Moreover, recent work has substituted more expressive models and architectural inductive biases with additional data and regularization @alpha-fold-3.
 Exploring this path to improving performance is also interesting.